 - acquisition of Culligan International Company

-- acquisition of Michael Angelo's Gourmet Foods Inc.
+- acquisitions of Michael Angelo's Gourmet Foods Inc. and Rao's Specialty Foods Inc.

 - acquisition of QW Holding Corp.
 (Quala)